Minawa-bit/Minawa-bit/README.md

 - 👋 Hi, I’m @Minawa arnold desire
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning information technology
-- 📫 How to reach me java
+- 📫 How to reach me 0704266724/ iconoclasticdzia@gmail.com

 <!---
 Minawa-bit/Minawa-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.